 The 144 acres of land are thought to have been used to house Mississippi Native Americans for a long period.
 During their stay, the indigenous people also embellished the cave with their wall art, which was passed down through the years.

 Due to its large size and diverse geology, this area was considered the gateway to the Underworld.
 Originally, the cave hosted musical performances.
-Currently, a guided tour will provide you with a clear understanding of the cave and its environs making it one of the most exciting caves in Tennessee.
+Currently, a guided tour will provide you with a clear understanding of the cave.

 12. Craighead Caverns